 Yes.
 Your employer can change your schedule with little to no notice in California.
 However, they must pay you for any work you perform, even if it was not part of the original schedule.

 The vast majority of employees in California are non-exempt, which means they are entitled to overtime pay.
 Exempt employees are typically executives, professionals, or administrative employees.

 You are entitled to one unpaid meal break, and two paid rest periods for every eight hours you work.
 If you work more than five hours a day, your employer must provide you with a meal break.
 If you work more than three hours a day, you are entitled to two paid rest periods.

 If you believe your employer is violating your wage and hour rights, you should contact an experienced employment law attorney.
-At Law Office of Jeffrey D. Fulton, our Sacramento employment law team can help you understand your rights and options.
+At Fulton Law Corporation, our Sacramento employment law team can help you understand your rights and options.

 The Fair Labor Standards Act (FLSA) doesn’t specify when an employer must correct an error in a paycheck.
 In California, an employer must make the corrections “as soon as practicable” but no later than the next regular payday.
 If an employee quits or is fired, the employer has 72 hours to issue the final paycheck.

 No. Independent contractors are not entitled to overtime pay under California law.